Firesphere/silverstripe-solr-search/docs/13-Help/03-Known-issues.md

 Yes, a head-scratcher!
 Re-run that specific group `SolrIndexTask group={Group Number}` and all should be fine.

-Sometimes, for unknown reason, the `POST` or `GET` part of the request string is included in the XML that is sent to Solr.
-We've not yet found a reason for how/why this is happening.
+Sometimes, for an unknown reason, the `POST` or `GET` part of the request string is included in the XML that is sent to Solr.

 ### To no avail, no solution worked